ANR-COMPASS/compass-old/manual.md

  loop execution time: 1.4643762111663818   ( 1000 iterations),  0.0014643762111663818 (mean)   682.8846251220482 Hz
 ```

-## Parameter file
+### 2. Parameter file
 For COMPASS,  a parameter file is a python file where the parameter classes are instantiated and setted to be imported by the simulation script.
-An example of parameter file follows.
 All the parameter classes are described in details [here](#parameter-classes).
+To write your own paramater file, remember those important points :
+- Starts by importing the ```shesha_config``` module: it contains all the parameter classes
+- Instantiates the paramater classes you need for your simulation. **Note that some of those classes are required to perform a simulation : Param_loop, Param_geom, Param_tel and Param_atmos.**
+- Set the classes parameters using the setter functions.
+Those functions are usually named as ```set_<parameter name>```.

+An example of parameter file follows and others can be found in ```$SHESHA_ROOT/data/par/par4bench``` directory
 ```python
 import shesha_config as conf